Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Digest unwanted particles within the cell

-Answer is D: The prefix “lys-” refers to the ability to alter molecules by dividing them into smaller pieces.
+Answer is D: The prefix “lys-” refers to the ability to alter molecules by dividing them into smaller pieces. - What is the purpose of the “sodium-potassium pump”?

 A. To perform endocytosis